 - Hanging around negative people

 It takes a lot of discipline to eliminate these time wasters, but you will thank yourself later.

 2. What things do I do that renew me?

-What things do I do that renew me is another question that can benefit from writing in a journal each day.
-You may also want to check with your doctor to make sure you don't have any hormonal issues that could be easily corrected with some medicine, common things like low testosterone can have a major impact on the joy we find in life.
+What things I do that renew me is another question that can benefit from writing in a journal daily.
+You may also want to check with your doctor to ensure you don't have any hormonal issues that could be easily corrected with some medicine; common things like low testosterone can have a major impact on the joy we find in life.

 Here are a few things that renew me.

 - Focusing on the positive (check out this happiness journal)